blueneogeo/xtend-tools/README.md

 Some tools and Xtend extensions that make life with the Xtend programming language better:

-- Options: helps avoid NullpointerExceptions
+**Reactive Programming:**

+Wrapping for RXJava by Netflix.

 - RXJava Streams: easy asynchronous programming with Xtend
-- List and Stream operators: reason about lists and streams with the same syntax, and convert between them easily (without blocking)
 - Promises: reason about Futures as with a stream
 - Observable values: easy, thread-safe, listenable variables
 - Stream methods and Events code pattern

+**Tools:**

+- List and Stream operators: reason about lists and streams with the same syntax, and convert between them easily
+- Options: helps avoid NullpointerExceptions
 - SL4J Logging wrapper: allows more efficient and compact logging

 For more information about the Xtend language: